marianamannes/terraform-aws-glue/README.md

 - **Uploading Files:** CSV files from the `mock_data/` directory are uploaded to the source bucket.

-- **Configuring IAM Roles:** Permissions are set up to allow Glue and Aurora to interact with S3.
+- **Configuring IAM Roles:** Permissions are set up to allow Glue to interact with S3.

 - **Setting Up AWS Glue:**
   - A database catalogs the data schema.